-The DCAA is here to prevent fraud and waste.
-Of course, all firms value the concepts of no waste or falsy recorded time, but it can be hard to ensure in practice for all projects.
+The DCAA (Defense Contract Audit Agency) is here to prevent fraud and waste.
+Of course, all firms value the concepts of no waste or falsely recorded time, but it can be hard to ensure in practice for all projects.

 Timekeeping for government contractors can be especially difficult as it comes with its own set of rules.
-DCAA compliant timekeeping requires businesses to be diligent in their record-keeping, but it can be a process easily implemented into your existing workflows as long as your time tracking and accounting software are configured correctly.
+DCAA timekeeping requirements ensure businesses are being diligent in their record-keeping, but the process can be easily implemented into your existing workflows as long as your time tracking and accounting software are configured correctly.

-The following list includes the required guidelines for all government contractors as instructed by DCAA, and ways a timekeeping software can ensure they’re followed.
+The following list includes the required guidelines for all government contractors as instructed by DCAA, and ways DCAA compliant software can ensure they’re followed.

 A formal policy or procedure document detailing the steps for accurate timekeeping must be provided to all employees, including those who are not directly working on the government project.
 Everyone must also receive a formal or informal review time-tracking training annually to stay up to date.

 Tech Tip: Having a universal DCAA compliant timekeeping software used by everyone in the company prevents anyone being left out from following the policies or trying to re-create their own system in a spreadsheet that may lead to errors.